osg-htc/user-documentation/documentation/PATh/htc_workloads/using_data/data-transfer.md

 *coming soon!*

 ## Request Quota Increase

 Contact us at support@path-cc.io if you think you need a quota increase.
 We have space for substantial workloads when communicated with in advance.

 # Data Policies

 In general, users are responsible for managing data and for using appropriate mechanisms for delivering data to/from jobs.
-Each is controlled with a quota and should be treated as temporary storage for *active* job execution.
+Each space for data is controlled with a quota and should be treated as temporary storage for *active* job execution.
 The PATh Facility has no routine backup of data in these locations, and users should remove old data after jobs complete.

-Data stored within `/home` and `/path-facility` is available only to your jobs, but highly sensitive data (e.g. HIPPA) should never be uploaded to OSG resources.
+Data stored within `/home` and `/path-facility/data` is available only to your jobs, but highly sensitive data (e.g. HIPPA) should never be uploaded to OSG resources.

 PATh staff reserve the right to monitor and/or remove data without notice to the user if doing so is necessary for ensuring proper use or to quickly fix a performance or security issue.
 Additionally, users should not use PATh resources or services for long-term data storage (see above).